Liu Bei: Card games

 In the collectible card game Magic: The Gathering there is a card named "Liu Bei, Lord of Shu" in the Portal Three Kingdoms set.
 In the selection of hero cards in the Chinese card game San Guo Sha, there is also a "Liu Bei" card that players can select at the beginning of the game.
+In the Roll-and-write game Shu's Tactics, a hero named Liu Bei appears in chapter 3.

 Video games

 Liu Bei is featured as a playable character in all instalments of Koei's video game series Dynasty Warriors, as well as Warriors Orochi, a crossover between Dynasty Warriors and Samurai Warriors.
 He also appears in other Koei video game series such as the Romance of the Three Kingdoms series and Kessen II.

 Liu Bei is the protagonist in Destiny of an Emperor, a RPG on the Nintendo Entertainment System (NES).
 Released in the United States by Capcom in 1989, the game also loosely follows the plot of the novel Romance of the Three Kingdoms.

 Liu Bei's armour (based on the designs appearing in the Dynasty Warriors series) is available in the MMORPG MapleStory.
 Also featured are Cao Cao, Guan Yu, Zhuge Liang, Sun Quan, and Diaochan's designs.

 Liu Bei is featured in the sequel to Level-5's game and anime Inazuma Eleven GO, Chrono Stone, as well as Cao Cao, Zhuge Liang, Guan Yu and Zhang Fei.

-Liu Bei is featured as a "monster" in Puzzle & Dragons as part of the Three Kingdoms God Series, along with the Two Qiaos, Cao Cao, Lü Bu, Guan Yu, and many others.

-He is also featured as one of the available warlords that the player can choose from in Creative Assembly's game Total War: Three Kingdoms.
+He is also featured as one of the available warlords that the player can choose from in Creative Assembly's game Total War: Three Kingdoms', along with the Netflix game Reigns: Three Kingdoms.